 Let us start off with the most interesting and hottest show on Netflix now.
-Dubbed as the “The flawless mix of the greatest 80’s Sci-Fi! ” Stranger Things redefined the the genre by giving the audience everything they required to go on science-fiction-horror-nostalgia trip.
+Dubbed as the “The flawless mix of the greatest 80’s Sci-Fi! ” Stranger Things redefined the genre by giving the audience everything they required to go on science-fiction-horror-nostalgia trip.
 This brilliant show takes us to 1983 Indiana where a young boy named Will Byers goes missing near a top-secret government research center.
-The investigation to find the boy and the strange things that they encounter along the way becomes the plot of the first season.
-The very first ten minutes of the first episode sucks you in to this nightmarish world full of science experiments gone wrong to inexplicable supernatural entities.
+The investigation to find the boy and the strange things that they encounter along the way become the plot of the first season.
+The very first ten minutes of the first episode sucks you into this nightmarish world full of science experiments gone wrong to inexplicable supernatural entities.

 Editor’s Pick: Best Anime Series on Netflix

 2. Black Mirror

 Another exceptionally clever Science fiction thrown in the list, Black mirror explores multiple genres simultaneously while making the viewer question everything in existence.
 Utopian and dystopian fiction, psychological thriller, satire, science fiction are all dealt equally well in this Anthology series.
 Every episode you see in this series are completely unrelated to each other.
 No connection among the characters or plot what-so-ever.
 And that is what makes this show stand out from the pool of mediocre shows exciting inside the same genres.
 The common theme, however, is how future technology may influence humankind, in an unsettling way (for the most part)